gvsem/Deltas/GoogleTests/lib/docs/advanced.md

 It's OK to register multiple environment objects.
-In this suite, their `SetUp()` will be called in the order they are registered, and their `TearDown()` will be called in the reverse order.
+In this suite, their `SetUp()` will be called in the order they are registered, and their `TearDown()` will be called in the inverse order.

 Note that googletest takes ownership of the registered environment objects.
 Therefore **do not delete them** by yourself.